MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+* New currency: Fox Finance FOX
+* New currency: HyperChain HYPER

 = 2.92 20210424 =